coroutineDispatcher/blog/content/posts/get_started_with_compose.md

 {{</ admonition >}}

 # OnDestroy
 As a conclusion, I would say that Jetpack Compose looks very promising for native Android, and Kotlin gives awesome flexibility to use it.
 Android suffers a lot, as well as the developer who works on it, therefore Compose it's an awesome solution.
-However, if they want to promote Compose to terms like Kotlin Multi-Platform, or Server Driven Development, they are so much behind.
+However, if they want to promote Compose to terms like Kotlin Multi-Platform, or Server Driven UI, they are so much behind.
 As far as I have heard, SwiftUI is far ahead.